vicsz/cloud-lab/README.md

 }
 ```

-You will also need to turn on Caching by adding the EnableCaching annotation to the CloudLabApplication class:
+You will also need to turn on Caching (app wide) by adding the EnableCaching annotation to your app.

+This can be done in the CloudLabApplication class:

 ```java
 @SpringBootApplication